-The Petit Basset Griffon Vendeen temperament is best described as outgoing, happy-go-lucky and amiable.
+The Petit Basset Griffon Vendeen temperament is outgoing, happy-go-lucky and amiable.
 The Petit Basset Griffon Vendeen (also called the PBGV for short) is a short-legged member of the hound group.
 He was bred for hunting rabbits in his native France, but he is equally happy as a family pet.

 Petit Basset Griffon Vendeen Temperament

 Are thinking about adding a Petit Basset Griffon Vendeen to your household?
 If yes then make sure to do your research to find out if this breed is the right choice for you.

 Visit dog shows, speak with breeders and owners, and ask questions.

 The following are a few of the most important aspects to consider about the Petit Basset Griffon Vendeen temperament.